Iranaphor/whycon/README.md

 #### Logs, GUI, recording topics

-1. GUI can be omitted by passing argument `useGui:=false` at strat up.
+1. GUI can be omitted by passing argument `useGui:=false` at launch.
-2. Video and communication topics can be save using <i>rosbag</i>.
+2. Video and communication topics can be saved using <i>rosbag</i>.

 #### GUI key binding